futurejones/ci-swiftlang/swift-on-arm64/README.md

 # Swift on Arm64

 The Swift on Arm64 project is currently running a number of builds to ensure Swift compatibility with various Linux Debian and Ubuntu distributions.
+Nightly developer snapshots are available for download.

 Current builds running are:-